An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

+By comparing the results of the present section with those of \secref{example_medicaid,example_transfers}, we can confirm the conclusion of \secpointref{amip_robustness_breakdown}{amip_is_not_se} that standard errors are, in general, distinct from AMIP sensitivity.
+Despite the fact that original estimates of \tableref{mc_profit_results} are statistically insignificant, some of these non-significant results are more AMIP-robust than some of the significant results in the Cash Transfers and Oregon Medicaid examples; consider the ``Significant sign change'' result in the Philippines study, for example.

+We next demonstrate that the AMIP sensitivity observed in \tableref{mc_profit_results} cannot simply be ascribed to statistical insignificance.
+To do so, we consider a different outcome with smaller variability and show that it reveals a similar sensitivity to the profit outcome.
+The variable we now consider is household consumption spending on temptation goods such as alcohol, chocolate, and cigarettes, since the effect of microcredit on temptation spending was estimated by \citet{meager2019understanding} with the greatest precision of all six considered outcome variables. \Tableref{mc_temptation_results} shows the results of applying the AMIP to the same regression given in \eqref{mc_regression}, but with temptation spending as the outcome.
+While somewhat more robust than the profit analyses, the difference in the approximate removal proportions in \tableref{mc_temptation_results} is not large.

+Finally, one might be tempted to ascribe the AMIP-non-robust results in \tableref{mc_profit_results} to outliers resulting from the heavy tails of the household profit variable (a phenomenon well-documented by \citet{meager2020aggregating}).
+However, as we discuss in \secpointref{influence_function_for_real}{gross_errors} above, gross error robustness is qualitatively distinct from AMIP robustness (see also the discussion of outlier trimming at the end of \secref{example_transfers}).
+Indeed, the more complex hierarchical model of the next section, \secref{example_microcredit_hierarchical}, was designed precisely to accommodate the heavy tail of the household profit variable, and yet---as we will show---still exhibits a high degree of AMIP-sensitivity.

-In this subsection, we show that the results of Bayesian analyses can also display major sensitivity to the removal of a small fraction of the sample.
-We specifically focus on the tailored mixture model from \citet{meager2020aggregating}.
-One might hope that any of the following might alleviate sensitivity: the use of hierarchical Bayesian evidence aggregation, the regularization from incorporation of priors, or the somewhat more realistic data-generating process captured in this specific tailored likelihood.
-Indeed, the approach of \citet{meager2020aggregating} was specifically motivated by the desire to capture important features of the data-generating process such as fatter tails.
-We find that instead, the average effects remain sensitive according to our metric.
-But we also find that the estimated variance in treatment effects across studies is somewhat more robust than these averages.
+In this section, we investigate a Bayesian hierarchical model, both demonstrating that even Bayesian analyses can exhibit considerable AMIP sensitivity, and showing an example of a parameter of interest for which our linear approximation performs badly.
+We specifically focus on a variational Bayes approximation to the tailored mixture model from \citet{meager2020aggregating}.
+One might hope that any of the following aspects of the more complicated model might alleviate AMIP sensitivity: the use of hierarchical Bayesian evidence aggregation, the regularization from incorporation of priors, or the somewhat more realistic data-generating process captured in this specific tailored likelihood.
+Indeed, the approach of \citet{meager2020aggregating} was specifically motivated by the desire to capture important features of the data-generating process such as heavier tails.
+On the contrary, we find that the average estimated effects of microcredit remain sensitive according to the AMIP, as we did in the simpler models of \secref{example_microcredit_linear}.
+We also find that the linear approximation that underlies the AMIP performs poorly when attempting to decrease a particular hypervariance parameter, providing a concrete example of the limitations of our methodology, particularly for parameters near the boundary of the set of their allowable values.